BestTimesToVisit.com Logo

 Abu Dhabi Taxi (Hala Taxi)

-Tip:Download the 'Abu Dhabi Taxi' app (or 'Hala' app) to book and track your ride, which can save you waiting time.
-Avoid hailing taxis during peak prayer times (around midday Friday) as availability might be slightly reduced.
+Tip:Download the 'Abu Dhabi Taxi' app (or 'TransAD' which is now integrated) to book a taxi, track its arrival, and estimate your fare.
+Avoid hailing taxis during peak prayer times (around midday Friday) as availability can be limited.
 Always ensure the meter is running; if not, politely request it.

 Car Rental

-Renting a car offers the ultimate freedom and flexibility, especially if you plan to explore beyond the city center or visit multiple attractions in a day.
-Major international and local rental companies operate at the airport and in the city.
+Renting a car offers the most flexibility, especially if you plan to explore beyond the city center or visit attractions spread out across the emirate.
+Roads are generally well-maintained and driving is on the right.

 Tip:Ensure you have an International Driving Permit (IDP) if your home license isn't in English or Arabic.
-Abu Dhabi's roads are well-maintained but can be fast-paced; be aware of speed limits, which are strictly enforced by cameras.
-Parking can be challenging in busy areas; look for designated parking lots or pay-and-display bays.
+Be aware of speed cameras; they are everywhere and fines are hefty.
+Parking can be challenging in busy areas; look for designated parking lots.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.